-Using PHENIX data, we measured the elliptic and triangular anisotropies in the azimuthal distributions of the particles emerging from the three collision systems.
-The six measured flow patterns match the hydrodynamic prediction quite well, while alternative explanations invoking initial-state momentum correlations originating from a novel gluonic state of matter have thus far been unable to describe the six measurements simultaneously.
+Using PHENIX data, we measured3 the elliptic and triangular anisotropies in the azimuthal distributions of the particles emerging from the three collision systems.
+The six measured flow patterns match the hydrodynamic prediction quite well, while alternative explanations invoking initial-state momentum correlations4 originating from a novel gluonic state of matter have thus far been unable to describe the six measurements simultaneously.
 This gives strong support for the hypothesis that small droplets of QGP are formed in the collisions.
 Within the last few years, most signatures of QGP formation in large systems have been also observed in small collisions systems, even including proton-proton collisions, yet the quest for understanding how this near-perfect fluid behaviour emerges from the underlying quark and gluon interactions continues.

 Heavy quark puzzles